How to Replace a Damaged Fly Screen Without Buying a New Frame

 Step 8: Do the short ends last

 Once both long edges are splined, do the short ends.
-Don’t try to pull the mesh in two directions at once — you’ll get diagonal puckers.
-Spline the short ends, working from the centre out to the corners.
+Don’t try to pull the mesh in two directions at once — you’ll get diagonal puckers and have to start over.
+Spline the short ends working from the centre out to the corners.
+Easy as.

 Step 9: Trim the excess mesh

-Stanley knife, fresh blade, blade angled slightly outward so it slides along the OUTSIDE edge of the spline (not the inside).
+Stanley knife with a fresh blade.
+Angle the blade slightly outward so it slides along the OUTSIDE edge of the spline (not the inside).
 One smooth cut per side.
-Don’t saw at it — sawing leaves whiskers.
+Don’t saw at it — sawing leaves whiskers and makes the finish look rough.
 If you nick the spline while trimming, it’s fine, the spline isn’t structural.
+A fresh blade is critical here — a worn blade tears polyester mesh instead of cutting it.

 Step 10: Reinstall and test

 Pop the screen back in the window.
 Push gently against the mesh from outside — a properly tensioned screen feels like a snare drum.
 If you’ve got a soft spot where the mesh isn’t fully seated, the spline roller can usually fix it by rolling that section again.
-If the spline pops up out of the channel, the spline diameter is too small — pull it out and grade up to the next size.
+If the spline pops up out of the channel, the diameter is too small — pull it out and grade up to the next size.
+While the screen’s out, this is a good time to give the window track a quick once-over too — same principle as fixing a sliding door glide, just smaller scale.

 • Diagonal puckers across the screen.
 You tensioned in two directions at once.
-The fix is to lift one short edge’s spline back out, re-tension across that axis, and re-spline.
-The mesh weave needs to run square to the frame or no amount of pulling fixes the look.
+Lift one short edge’s spline out, re-tension, re-spline.

 • Mesh tears at the corner during splining.
-You went too hard with the spline roller into the corner.
-The trick is to ease pressure as you approach the corner, push the spline into the corner with your fingertip, then start rolling again from the new edge.
+Too hard on the roller into the corner.
+Ease pressure as you approach, push spline in with fingertip.

 Mick